-6.1 Governing bodies and proprietors should ensure that, as part of the safeguarding requirements for staff and to ensure children are taught about safeguarding, that the safeguarding training is integrated, aligned and considered as part of the whole school safeguarding approach, wider staff training and curriculum planning.
-They must regularly review the training programme to ensure that it includes all the required knowledge and that staff understand how it is to be implemented.
+6.1 Governing bodies, proprietors and senior leaders should ensure that, as part of the requirement for team members to undergo regular updated safeguarding training, including online safety, and the requirement to ensure children are taught about safeguarding, that safeguarding training for team members is integrated, aligned and considered as part of the whole school/setting safeguarding approach and wider training and curriculum planning.
+They must regularly review the training programme to ensure that it includes all the required knowledge and that team members understand how it is to be implemented.

-Whilst considering the above training requirements, governing bodies and proprietors should have regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of all pupils.

-6.2 All staff are expected to follow this policy and related statutory guidance.
+Whilst considering the above training requirements, governing bodies, proprietors and senior leaders should have regard to the:

+- Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of all pupils. - 6.2 All team members are expected to follow this policy and statutory guidance.
+Those working in education settings must read and follow this policy in conjunction with KCSIE 2024

-6.3 All staff must read the following documents:
+6.3 All team members must read the following documents:

-Part 1 (or Annex A where appropriate) of KCSiE 2023
+Part 1 (or Annex A where appropriate) of KCSIE 2024

-The School's:
+The setting's:

 - Restrictive Physical Intervention Policy

 - Behaviour Policy

-- Anti-bullying policy
+- Anti-bullying Policy

-- Low level concerns Guidance & Procedure

-- Child-on-child abuse policy and Harmful Sexual Behaviour Guidance
+- Child-on-child abuse Policy and Harmful Sexual Behaviour Guidance

-- Child Exploitation policy
+- Child Exploitation Policy

 - Protecting Children from Radicalisation policy

 - Web Filtering and Monitoring policy

 - Mobile and Smart Technology Policy

 - Medication Policy

-- Description and guidance of the role of the DSL and the role of the Deputy DSL Last Review Date: September 2023
+- Description and guidance of the role of the DSL and Deputy/Safeguarding Lead

+- Low level concerns Guidance & Procedure